 Even Today, Keys Play an Important Role in the Hotel Business

 “A hotel of this size has a large number of keys in use every day.
 You need to be able to locate them, know who has or has had which key in their possession and when,” says Mr R. Vis, Regional Chief Engineer at Mövenpick Hotels & Resorts The Netherlands.
 Access is managed by an electronic locking system.
-Besides this electronic locking system, conventional keys are also issued daily.
+Besides this system, conventional keys are also issued daily.

 Vis: “From five o’clock to around ten o’clock in the morning we have staff, suppliers and contractors collecting the key or number of keys they need.
 If the Security department just happens to be busy doing something else when they arrive, this leads to unnecessary holdups in the hotel’s processes.
-I realised that it was time to start doing this differently.”
+I realized that it was time to start doing this differently.”

 Flexibility was the deciding factor

 On Vis’ orders, possible solutions to this problem were investigated.
 It wasn’t long before CaptureTech’s KeyConductor solution was under consideration.
 Vis: “During our talks with CaptureTech, we were struck by the flexibility of their solution.
 A further plus was the fact that CaptureTech manufactures the hardware as well as the software itself.”

 Clear-Cut Business Case

 “Considering that every issue or return of keys takes five minutes on average, it was easy to make a convincing business case and to persuade management,” according to Vis.
 The installation of a KeyConductor with 96 positions followed very soon.
 Vis and his colleagues prepared for the implementation of their new key security system meticulously.
 A KeyCop was made for each employee, supplier and contractor which contains the keys they are authorized to have, and employees also received a ‘tag’ for opening the electronic locks of automated doors as well as their time registration system data.